MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/resolving-dependency-conflicts.md

     ForEach-Object { Copy-Item -Path $_.FullName -Destination $outDir }
 ```

-So finally, we have a general way to use an Assembly Load Context to isolate our module's
+Finally, we have a general way to use an Assembly Load Context to isolate our module's
 dependencies that remains robust over time as more dependencies are added.

 For a more detailed example, go to this